What Are Hotel Room Investments And Why Are They Profitable?

 Hotel room investments allow property investors to boost income and protect capital with assured capital growth.
 This means that this can be a secure long-term investment for up to 10 years, allowing you to receive a rental income as well as some capital growth when a decision is made to exit the investment.

 Hotel Room Investments Can Diversify Your Portfolio

-Like a number of other alternative property investments, hotel room investments are exempt from stamp duty and capital gains tax and as a result there has been a lot more focus from investors on the commercial sector .
-Conversely the increase in Stamp Duty along with decreases in tax relief have made regular buy-to-lets unattractive and less profitable, encouraging investors to look into diversifying their portfolio with other property investments so their income is not compromised.
+Like a number of other alternative property investments, hotel room investments are exempt from stamp duty as a result, there has been a lot more focus from investors on the commercial sector.
+Conversely, the increase in Stamp Duty along with decreases in tax relief has made regular buy-to-lets unattractive and less profitable, encouraging investors to look into diversifying their portfolio with other property investments so their income is not compromised.
 Leaving all your eggs in one basket can be risky because if the market or property legislation changes, your entire portfolio will suffer if it’s not diversified.
 So it makes sense to join the increased numbers of income and growth-hungry investors by investing in a hotel room.